Coronavirus, or COVID-19, is one of the worst pandemics faced in recent years.

 Schools, churches, and sporting events are closing across the United States.

-California is the first state to order self-isolation, even for those who were not exposed to COVID-19, under penalty of misdemeanor.
+California was the first state to order self-isolation, even for those who were not exposed to COVID-19, under penalty of misdemeanor.
 Many believe other states will soon follow suit.

 For more updates of COVID-19, visit www.cdc.gov.